Pulmonary Function Tests

 Restrictive.
 This is when the lung tissue or chest muscles can’t expand enough.
 This creates problems with air flow, mostly because you have less lung volume.

-PFTs can be done in two ways.
+PFTs can be done in 2 ways.
 These 2 ways may be used together and do different tests.
 It depends on the information that your healthcare provider is looking for:

 Tidal volume (VT).
 This is the amount of air breathed in or out during normal breathing.